 One way to mitigate the risk of an employee clicking on a phishing link is to use DNS filtering to block malicious sites.
 Connected Platforms can put this, along with other important phishing protections, in place for you.

-Contact us today for a free consultation.
+Would you like to learn more about dangerous holiday season phishing scams this festive season and beyond?
+Contact our managed IT services Brisbane team for a free consultation today.
 Call 1300 866 096 or book a coffee meeting online.